tcnksm/gcli/README.md

 - [go_cmd]() (Standard `go` command style)
 - [flag](https://golang.org/pkg/flag/)

-`gcli` has tempaltes of these frameworks.
+`gcli` has templates of these frameworks.
 Template file includes best practices of each frameworks like how to separate file or how to set directory structure and so on.

-In future, we will also suppport other CLI frameworks like below (Need help),
+In future, we will also support other CLI frameworks like below (Need help),

 - [spf13/cobra](https://github.com/spf13/cobra)
 - [docopt.go](https://github.com/docopt/docopt.go)